whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 People learn to accept their obedience as normal.
 When people demand more jobs, lower taxes, less police brutality, or more funding for schools or hospitals, they're essentially demanding that their authorities please rule them better or more efficiently, and please oppress us a little less.
 Instead of accepting that they are not free and considering what to do about it, people may believe that they are "losing their rights" or "becoming less free" when their ruling class decides to restrict what speech or actions are allowed.

 In unhealthy nations, people only have a single political problem: they are not free.
 Citizens who ignore this root problem may do all sorts of things that can never lead to deep change, such as voting, having unproductive political arguments with neighbors, worrying about their life after death, praying intensely by thinking thoughts in their head, or waiting for a prophet to be reborn and save them.
-People may do almost anything other than the one thing that could actually improve their spiritual, emotional, and physical lives immensely: _come together in solidarity, create their own laws, and uphold them to create new healthy nations_.
-This is the path to freedom.
+People may do almost anything other than the one thing that could actually improve their spiritual, emotional, and physical lives immensely: _come together in solidarity, create their own laws, and uphold them to create new healthy nations._ This is the path to freedom.

 I grew up as a Christian, believing in Jesus and God, and it was difficult for me to accept the perspectives in this chapter.
 But remember that there is wisdom in every nation and religion.
 You can keep the wisdom you've found by studying Jesus Christ, Buddha, or Mohammad, and you are free to leave the hurtful or unhelpful aspects of these religions behind.